 There was a stifled laugh from Kokoro, who had apparently come back from her shock.
 I shushed her without turning around.

-The kappa stood staring.
+stood staring.
 Seeing no reaction, a prickle of unease that I’d got the gesture wrong crept along my tail.
 Or maybe it was the words.
 I would have trusted my memory, but there were admittedly blind spots here and there.
 Fretting, I said nothing and made no sudden movements.

 Some sudden internal connection made, the girl’s eyes lit up with recognition.
 Raising her hand and scooping at the air, she fixed me with a beaming grin, cheeks aglow in joy.